andrew0030/PandoraCore/notes.md

   - [x] Make a tool that allows inserting items into existing tabs
   - [x] Maybe add optional methods to "insert after" or "insert before"
 - Connected Textures
-  - [ ] Make system that can create custom baked models that swap textures based on neighbors
+  - [x] Make system that can create custom baked models that swap textures based on neighbors
-  - [ ] Add different types of connecting texture blocks
-  - [ ] Add missing texture if the tile-atlas is missing
+  - [x] Add missing texture if the tile-atlas is missing
+  - [x] Make system json driven
+  - [ ] Add texture folder support (automatically load all textures in a folder that are titled 0, 1, 2, 3...)
+  - [ ] Add different types of ctm
 - Shader Patcher
   - I dont understand enough about this system to write TODOs